cristianacmc/Wedding/README.md

-________

 # Wedding Website

 ---

-Overview
+###Overview

-This website was build to gather the information about my wedding and let ours friends and family up to date.
+This website was built to gather the information about my wedding and keep our friends and family up to date.

 The code generates a static web page allowing visitors to browse the sections.

 ### Features

-- The navbar links bring you to the right section
+- The navbar links bring you to the right section and to the social media site
-- A map of the location was added
+- A map of the location

 ### Resources